Preferred project: A federal-state-local partnership

 Preferred project with federal and local funding:

-- No federal funding has been provided from USACE for this project.
+- No federal funding was provided by the United States Army Corps of Engineers (USACE) for this project.

 SFEI Vision Report